CrunchyData/postgres-operator/docs/content/architecture/postgres-operator-containers-overview.md

 * **pg_upgrade**  (crunchy-upgrade).
 The crunchy-upgrade container contains 9.5, 9.6, 10, 11 and 12 PostgreSQL packages in order to perform a pg_upgrade from 9.5 to 9.6, 9.6 to 10, 10 to 11, and 11 to 12 versions.

 * **scheduler** (crunchy-scheduler).
-The crunchy-scheduler container provides a cron like microservice for automating pgBaseBackup and pgBackRest backups within a single namespace.
+The crunchy-scheduler container provides a cron like microservice for automating pgBackRest backups within a single namespace.

 ### Metrics and Monitoring